MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ---
-title: "Clean up C++ #includes in Visual Studio"
+title: "Clean up C/C++ #includes in Visual Studio"
-description: "Learn about using the C++ code editor in Visual Studio to remove, add, and transitively add the includes needed in your project." ms.date: 10/03/2023 ms.topic: "overview" ms.custom: intro-overview
+description: "Learn about using C/C++ include cleanup in Visual Studio to remove unused headers, and transitively add indirect headers needed in your project." ms.date: 10/04/2023 ms.topic: "overview" ms.custom: intro-overview
 ---
-# Clean up C and C++ #includes in Visual Studio
+# Clean up C/C++ includes in Visual Studio

-Starting with Visual Studio 17.7 preview 3, Visual Studio provides an `#include` cleanup feature that improves the quality of your code in the following ways:
+Starting with Visual Studio 17.7 preview 3, Visual Studio provides include cleanup which improves the quality of your code in the following ways:

 - Offers to remove unused header files--improving build times and code cleanliness.
-- Offers to add header files for code that is only working because another header file includes the necessary header file.
+- Offers to add header files for code that is only working because a needed header file is included only indirectly by another header file.

 Include cleanup is on by default.
 To learn how to configure it, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).

 ## Direct vs indirect headers

-Here's some terminology to help you understand what include cleanup does:
+First some terminology:

 - A direct header is a header that you explicitly `#include` in your code.
-- An indirect header is a header that you don't explicitly `#include`, but that is included by a header file that you directly include.
-We also say that an indirect header is a transitively included header file.
+- An indirect header is a header that you don't explicitly `#include`, but that is included by a header file that you do directly include.
+We also say that an indirect header is included `transitively`.

-Include cleanup analyzes your code and determines which headers are directly included and which are indirectly included.
-It also determines which header files aren't used.
+Include cleanup analyzes your code and determines which headers are not used and which are indirectly included.
 Consider the following header file and the program that uses it:

 ```cpp
 // myHeader.h